cobrich/Go2StudyTelegramChatBot/DOCS.md

 - Fixed topic selection: now topic index is correctly mapped to topic name, so tests by topic work as expected
 - Improved test UX: robust answer handling, error handling for Telegram API, reset user state after test, and better navigation in tests
 - Added: after test, user can view explanations for mistakes and repeat the topic with one click
+- Now pdf_processor.py automatically adds questions from PDF files to the database (no duplicates)
 - Fixed import paths in all Python files to work correctly when running from src directory
 - Restructured project directory for better code organization
 - Separated handlers into command and callback handlers